-Most universities ask for GCSE English and maths grade A*-C. If you don't have this, you'll need to take an assessment with us.
+Most universities ask for GCSE English and maths grade A*-C / 9-4.

 If you're missing one of these GCSEs at the required grade:

-If you're missing both GCSE English and maths A*-C or your assessment results show you're unlikely to get above grade D:
+If you're missing both GCSE English and maths A*-C / 9-4 or your assessment results show you're unlikely to get above grade D/3:

 You'll need to take an English and/or maths Functional Skills or GCSE course before studying Access to develop your skills in this area.